somesh-bagadiya/Machine-Learning/README.md

 ## Usage

-Every folder has a specification PDF.
-The PDF contains on instructions what has been implemented for the assignment.
+Navigate to each algorithm's folder and refer to the accompanying specification PDF for detailed instructions on running the code and understanding the implementation.

 ## Directory Description